Kalimpong: Geography

 The town centre is on a ridge connecting two hills, Deolo Hill and Durpin Hill, at an elevation of 1247 m.
 Deolo, the highest point in Kalimpong, has an altitude of 1704 m and Durpin Hill is at an elevation of 1372 m.
 The River Teesta flows in the valley below and separates Kalimpong from the state of Sikkim.
-The soil in the Kalimpong area is typically reddish in color.
+The soil in the Kalimpong area is typically reddish in colour.
 Occasional dark soils are found due to extensive existence of phyllite and schists.
 The Shiwalik Hills, like most of the Himalayan foothills, have steep slopes and soft, loose topsoil, leading to frequent landslides in the monsoon season.
 The hills are nestled within higher peaks and the snow-clad Himalayan ranges tower over the town in the distance.
 Kanchenjunga, at 8586 m the world's third tallest peak, is clearly visible from Kalimpong.

 Climate

-Kalimpong has five distinct seasons: spring, summer, autumn, winter and the monsoons.
+Kalimpong has a temperate, monsoon-influenced subtropical highland climate (Köppen: Cwb).
+It has five distinct seasons: spring, summer, autumn, winter and the monsoons.
 The annual temperature is 18 C. Summers are mild, with an average maximum temperature of 25.5 C in August.
 Summers are followed by the monsoon rains which lash the town between June and September.
 The monsoons are severe, often causing landslides which sequester the town from the rest of India.
 Winter lasts from December to February, with the minimum temperature being around 8 C. During the monsoon and winter seasons, Kalimpong is often enveloped by fog.